LoneStar134/RepData_PeerAssessment1/PA1_template.md

 ```

-The Mean number of steps per day after missing values for steps calculated is 10766.
+### The Mean number of steps per day after missing values for steps calculated is 10766.
-The Median number of steps per day after missing values for steps calculated is 10766.
+### The Median number of steps per day after missing values for steps calculated is 10766.

+### It appears that the missing data strategy that created the simulated data set (find average for the 5-minute interval) produces similar results to the mean and median calculations in the original data set when missing values are ignored.

 ## What is the average daily activity pattern?
 Average Number of Steps Taken per 5-minute Interval